PTNUSASATUINTIARTHA-DOKU/DOKUShopify/README.md

 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/PTNUSASATUINTIARTHA-DOKU/ShopifyMiddleware/settings).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.

-### Support or Contact
+### Need Support

 Having trouble with documentation?
-Please arise to submit an issue  [issue](https://github.com/PTNUSASATUINTIARTHA-DOKU/DOKUShopify/issues) we’ll help you sort it out.
+Please arise to submit an [issue](https://github.com/PTNUSASATUINTIARTHA-DOKU/DOKUShopify/issues) we’ll help you sort it out.